Rolls-Royce in constructive talks with Spain over ITP Aero sale

 ($1 = 0.7220 pounds)

-(Reporting by Sarah Young, additional reporting by Belen Carreno; Editing by Emelia Sithole-Matarise)
+(Reporting by Sarah Young, additional reporting by Belen Carreno; Editing by Emelia Sithole-Matarise and Edmund Blair)

 ((sarah.young@thomsonreuters.com; +44 20 7542 1109; Reuters Messaging: sarah.young.thomsonreuters@reuters.net))